krassykrastev/FileStarter/README.md

 🔹 System tray integration with quick controls
 🔹 Startup health check for missing custom files
 🔹 Shows notifications for broken paths or other alerts
-🔹 Start VPN first and only when it's connected then starts the selected file(s)
+🔹 Starts VPN on startup & ensures it's connected before starting the selected file(s).
 🔹 Logs changes and other important events
 🔹 Log file is automatically cleared at **1 MB** to prevent growth